 |Cover / header||1500 x 500|

-- Use your header image to humanize your brand with behind-the-scenes images, or showcase your product/service.
+Use your Twitter header image to humanize your brand with behind-the-scenes images, or showcase your product/service.

-- Twitter allows up to four images per tweet.
+Twitter allows up to four images per tweet.
 Get more content in front of your followers by adding multiple images, which Twitter will then organize into a collage.
-Or make your own collage and send it into the Twitterverse.
+Or make your own using our Twitter templates and send it into the Twitterverse.